bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   better feedback messages when making changes.
   * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
     Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.
+  * The original (and cluttered) single-page admin layout is still attainable, if you prefer.
+It is installed via the `OldAdmin` branch.

 * Test / Unstable Features (not installed by default)